Appendix B — Matrix Operations

 1 1.983407 1.983407

-Matrix operations are not something we explicitly do everyday data science.
-However, having a grasp of the fundamentals enables an understanding of the underlying model mechanics.
-Also, knowing the mechanics demystifies the modeling process, and can greatly expand a data scientist’s abilities.
-Whether linear regression or deep learning, matrix operations are at the core of many models.
+While matrix operations are not something we explicitly do everyday data science, it is always lurking behind the scenes.
+Having a grasp of the underlying model mechanics helps demystify the modeling process, and can greatly expand a data scientist’s abilities when you have to dive into matrix operations for model building.
+Whether linear regression or deep learning, matrix operations are at the core of almost every model you come across.